 - (2) The academic staff member or complainant may file exceptions to the chancellor's decision, and the board shall conduct its review of the chancellor's decision, on any of the following bases: - (a) Procedural irregularity that affected the outcome of the matter. - (b) New evidence that was not reasonably available at the time of the live hearing that could affect the outcome of the matter. - (c) Conflict of interest or bias for or against the academic staff member or complainant, or against complainants and respondents generally, by the Title IX coordinator, investigator, the chancellor, the hearing examiner, or the hearing committee members that affected the outcome. - (3) If the board decides to take action different from the decision of the chancellor, then before taking final action the board shall consult with the chancellor. - (4) The board shall make its decision based on the record created before the hearing committee or hearing examiner.
-Within 60 days of receipt of the chancellor's decision, or otherwise as soon as practicable, the board shall simultaneously notify the academic staff member and the complainant of the board's final decision, which shall include the board's rationale for its decision.

-(5) A decision by the board ordering dismissal of an academic staff member shall specify the effective date of the dismissal.
+Within 60 days of receipt of the chancellor's decision, or otherwise as soon as practicable, the board shall simultaneously notify the academic staff member and the complainant of the board's final decision, which shall include the board's rationale for its decision. - (5) A decision by the board ordering dismissal of an academic staff member shall specify the effective date of the dismissal.

-UWS 11.26 Suspension from duties in Title IX misconduct dismissal cases
+UWS 11.26 Suspension from duties in Title IX misconduct dismissal cases.

 Pending the final decision as to dismissal, an academic staff member with an indefinite appointment may not be relieved of duties, except where, after consulting with the appropriate administrative officer, the chancellor finds that substantial harm may result if the staff member is continued in the staff member's position.
-Where such determination is made, the staff member may be relieved of the staff member's position immediately, or be assigned to another administrative unit, but the staff member's salary shall continue until the chancellor makes a decision as to dismissal, unless the chancellor also makes the determinations set forth in s. <a href="https://www.uww.nuless.com/www.nule
+Where such determination is made, the staff member may be relieved of the staff member's position immediately, or be assigned to another administrative unit, but the staff member's salary shall continue until the chancellor makes a decision as to dismissal, unless the chancellor also makes the determinations set forth in s.
+UWS 11.32 (1) in which case the suspension from duties may be without pay and the procedures set forth in s.
+UWS 11.32 (1) shall apply.